itsmarsss/kahootgpt/PRIVACY.md

 # KahootGPT Privacy Policy
 KahootGPT does not collect any information.
 However it will store information to your computer locally.
 You have the option to cache/store your OpenAI API Key, other settings options are stored without option.

-If you decide to purchase "Auto-tap", ExtensionPay will save your Email, while Stripe may keep your credit card information.
+If you decide to purchase "Auto-tap", ExtensionPay will save your Email, while Stripe may keep your card information.

 ---------------------------------------